Expectations for Community Living

 It is our intention to hold community members accountable to these standards through disciplinary action that is both redemptive and respectful to individuals.
 Residents involved in disciplinary action may be subject to sanctions involving restrictions, fines and/or housing contract termination.

-- There is new and significant evidence that has not yet been considered.
+- New Information — There is new and significant information that has not yet been considered.
+Information would be considered “new” if it was discovered after the student’s hearing.

-- The student did not have opportunity to hear or present relevant information.
+- Procedural Irregularity — e.g. The student did not have opportunity to present information at the hearing.

 The associate dean of students (or designee), may, in response to the written appeal and upon review of all evidence and testimony presented, revise or confirm an earlier disciplinary action.